mistakia/nano-community/docs/support.md

+# Support

-There are a number of ways to get support, but before you do so, [outline steps to take before starting a new support request]
+There are a number of ways to get support

 - Visit the [Nano Forum](https://forum.nano.org/c/support/10) and start a thread.
 - Join the [Nano Discord](https://chat.nano.org/) and ask for help on the support channel.